xvik/dropwizard-guicey/src/doc/docs/concepts.md

 ### Guice module

-But gucie modules are still registered in initialization phase (in `GuiceBundle`), when configuration is not available.
+But guice modules are still registered in initialization phase (in `GuiceBundle`), when configuration is not available.
 To overcome this, guicey provides [marker interfaces](guide/module-autowiring.md) like `ConfigurationAwareModule` to set configuration object into module before injector creation.